Skip to main content

 Start Infrastructure Services

-Start the required services (PostgreSQL, SeaweedFS, Gotenberg) using Docker Compose:
+Start the required services using the development-specific Docker Compose file:

 Wait for all services to be healthy before proceeding.
-Check with docker compose ps.
+Check with docker compose -f compose.dev.yml ps.

 4